Apple juice is delicious. It’s sweet and has a tart flavor, which makes it the perfect combination of tasty and refreshing.

-The takeaway – red apples for sweetness, green apples for tartness and either for being healthy.
+In short: choose red apples for a sweet taste; green apples for tartness; and either one for a healthy choice.

 The 3 Best Apples For Juicing

-Let’s take a quick rundown of the 3 best apples for juicing, I don’t want to overcomplicate by going through all the 10 different apple varieties so here’s the low down.
+This is a quick rundown of the 3 best apples for juicing.
+I don’t want to overcomplicate things by going through all 10 different apple varieties!
+So here’s what you need to know.

 1. Gala Apples